Melissa Bell, Sam Stoller, and Jyfe Afamasaga from The Internet Archivists series

-Melissa Bell, Sam Stoller, and Jyfe Afamasaga from The Internet Archivists series, 2009–16, Nuala Creed.
+Installation view of From Clay to the Cloud featuring Melissa Bell, Sam Stoller, and Jyfe Afamasaga from The Internet Archivists series, 2009–16, Nuala Creed.
 Ceramic.
 Collection of the Internet Archive

-The Internet has been sculpted in clay, and was on display in Los Angeles.
-The exhibition From Clay to the Cloud: The Internet Archive and Our Digital Legacy featured 32 sculptures of Web workers arrayed terracotta-warrior style inside the Laband Art Gallery at Loyola Marymount University.
+The Internet has been sculpted in clay, and it’s on display in Los Angeles.
+The exhibition From Clay to the Cloud: The Internet Archive and Our Digital Legacy features 32 sculptures of Web workers arrayed terracotta-warrior style inside the Laband Art Gallery at Loyola Marymount University.
 Created by ceramic artist Nuala Creed, the portraits depict staff of the Internet Archive and were commissioned by its founder, engineer and Web activist Brewster Kahle.

 You’ve probably been to the Internet Archive even if you didn’t realize it: the site receives over two million visitors a day.
 It’s a free digital library that preserves millions of texts, audios, movies, software programs, and other media, and its Wayback Machine holds a copy of the Web going back to 1996.
 The Archive also partners with over 400 libraries—including the Getty Research Institute, which houses the Getty’s vast art library and currently uses the services of six Internet Archive book scanners—to digitize public-domain books.
 The Archive’s goal, Kahle said at the opening for From Clay to the Cloud, is “to one-up the Greeks” by building a new Library of Alexandria dedicated to universal access to knowledge.